-Yeah, some of my, my practitioners might contribute with a blog as well.
+Yeah, some some, some of my, my practitioners might contribute with a blog as well.
 But it's something that people find quite difficult to do.
-I think a lot of practice principles would relate to that getting your associate to write blogs, it is like getting blood out of teeth sometimes.
-Because they haven't got the same interest in doing it if you're working for someone.

-No one cares about your business as much as you do.
+I think a lot of practice principles would relate to that, that getting your associate to write blogs is it is like getting blood out of it sometimes.
+Because if they haven't got the same interest in doing it if you're working for someone, no, no one cares about your business as much as you do.